gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 For a macroscopic object like a measuring device, decoherence occurs on timescales of $$\sim 10^{-23}$$ seconds.
-This is why we never see Schrödinger's cat in a superposition — decoherence destroys the coherence faster than any measurement.
+This is why we never see Schrödinger's cat in a superposition: decoherence destroys the coherence faster than any measurement.

-But — and this is crucial —
+(Confession: I work in quantum error correction, where decoherence isn't a philosophical subtlety.
+It's the enemy, the thing trying to kill your logical qubit every nanosecond.
+So watching it get offered as a *solution* to anything always makes me a little protective of the word.)

+But here is the part that matters:
 **decoherence does not solve the measurement problem.**

 Decoherence explains why we can't observe the superposition.
 It does not explain why we observe *one* outcome.
-The density matrix after decoherence is diagonal — but it still contains all the terms.
+The density matrix after decoherence is diagonal, but it still contains all the terms.
 We still need to explain why only one is experienced.